skip to main content

 • Not biodegradable or compostable

-I’ll be completely honest: I didn’t have high hopes for these wipes right out of the package.
+Truthfully, I didn’t have high hopes for these wipes right out of the package.
 I’d heard from other parents that they tear, and a baby wipe that tears is generally not one I’d put on any best-of list.
 They also looked a little thin to me.
 But I’m always up to be proven wrong…and here we are.

 Yes, when I pulled on these wipes really hard from either side, they did tear.
 But they didn’t tear once as I used them many, many times over several weeks—so it didn’t impact their performance one bit.
 (They scored a 16 on my overall rating scale.)
 They’re fragrance-free, made from 99% purified water and pH balanced.
 And they did an excellent job of wiping everything from poop-filled diapers to sticky fingers.
 They’re large (not *quite* as large as Kirkland’s wipes, but really close), but don’t lose their wetness and feature a texture that helps them grip onto and remove whatever they’re wiping.

-best-baby-wipes-huggies-texture-photo A close-up view of the texture pattern on Huggies Natural Care wipes.
+A close-up view of the texture pattern on Huggies Natural Care wipes.

 The best part?
 Huggies Natural Care wipes tie for the cheapest on our list, and they’re fast and easy to order from major online retailers.
-At the current time of writing, the unit cost per wipe works out to about two cents each.
+At the current time of writing, the unit cost per wipe works out to about 2.8 cents each.
 If you go through a ton of wipes, have multiple kids or simply don’t want to spend a lot on wipes, these make a great pick.

 In terms of cons, I wouldn’t call these wipes flimsy, but they are a bit flimsier than some of the other top picks on our list.
 I found myself reaching for an extra wipe here or there at especially messy diaper changes, but overall, it didn’t seem to have a huge impact on their performance.
 They’re also not very eco-friendly, as they are not biodegradable or compostable.